GiuliaMar02/newproject/gaps.md

 ### 4. Identification of the Fourth Gap

 We launched a general query to retrieve all cultural properties connected to **Nonantola**, in order to find whether there are components or properties **indirectly related** to the Abbey of Nonantola.
-Our aim was to identify properties that could be directly connected to the Abbey through the predicate `arco:isCulturalPropertyComponentOf`.
+Our aim was to identify properties that could be directly connected to the Abbey.

 **QUERY 12**
 ```sparql